Delicious Denmark Attractions in WA: 16 Things to Do and See

 Location

 Denmark town is located on the southern coast of Western Australia.
 Travelling from Perth to Denmark takes about four and a half hours.
-We actually visit from Albany to Denmark as part of our Albany day trips and the drive took about an hour.
+We visited Denmark from Albany which took about an hour to drive.

 We stayed at the Big4 Emu Beach Holiday Park.